the-Bruce/tgrsite/README.md

 The following fields are optional:
 * `DEBUG`: Determines whether to run the server in debug mode.
 See [Django's documentation of the `DEBUG` setting](https://docs.djangoproject.com/en/2.0/ref/settings/#std:setting-DEBUG).
 DO NOT RUN A PRODUCTION SERVER WITH THIS ENABLED.
 * `EMAIL_HOST`: Hostname of email API server.
-We use SendGrid.
-Email settings are required in order to properly send pasword reset emails.
+Email settings are required in order to properly send pasword reset emails and notifications.
 * `EMAIL_HOST_USER`: Username to use to login to mail API.
 * `EMAIL_HOST_PASSWORD`: Ditto, for password.
 * `FROM_EMAIL`: Address to send emails from (eg "noreply@somesite.xyz").